SpawnCampGames/Resources/Analysis and Breakdowns/GunAttachments.md

 ## Stocks

-Stocks can have various effects on weapon performance, including aim, accuracy, recoil control, handling, and mobility.
-The specific impact depends on the type of stock chosen.

 -   Stocks: Influence weapon handling, mobility, aim, accuracy, and recoil control.
 The effects can vary based on the design of the stock.

     -   Fixed Stocks: Larger and bulkier stocks that provide increased accuracy and aim stability, but can negatively impact handling and mobility. _(Accuracy+, Aim+, Recoil Control+, Handling-, Mobility-)_